alef78/x86_ramos_i9_kernel/README.md

 Some of this work can be useful on other x86 Intel Mid tablets.

 Current status:
-kernel loads, boots to Android. usb, touchscreen, video, mmc, power management,wifi,bluetooth,accelerometer sensor works ok. adb works. charging seems to work but needs testing known problems / todo list:
+kernel loads, boots to Android. usb, touchscreen, video, sound, mmc, sd card, power management,wifi,bluetooth,accelerometer sensor works ok. adb works. charging seems to work but needs testing known problems / todo list:
 1) camera drivers are not there yet.
-2) headset indication seems wrong
-3) smb347 charging needs testing
+2) max17047/smb347 charging needs testing.